mvolkmann/blog/src/swift.md

 Sometimes these contain a "Fix" button that can be clicked to automatically fix the error.

-To see the name a basic documentation of a name in code, option-click it.
+To see basic documentation of a name in code, option-click it.
 For more detail, click the "Open in Developer Documentation".
 Alternatively, click the circled question mark at the top of the Inspector.
 The Inspector will then display help for